mifegui/very-nice-backend/README.md

 * User relation doesnt exist
 Even after running migration.
 After examining db, the mgiration was run on the main scheme, not on created db.
 Turns out the silly $DATABASE_URL was not doing its thing on npm run.
-Temporarly changed it to put the connection string inline so it ran properly.
+Temporarly changed it to put the connection string inline on package.json so it ran properly (this is insecure).
 And dropped the incorrectly created table.
 Longterm solution involves using something like dotenv-cli or defining the env variable in the shell/env instead of/besides the .env file.

 * secretOrPrivateKey must have a value